You want smart political talk without the meltdowns?

 And I think he doesn't understand Trump and the policies.

-And I said, Let me ask you, what do you know about weaponization?
+And I said, let me ask you, what do you know about weaponization?

-We it was a serious conversation.
+It was a serious conversation.

-And st like, for example, on sports, when he asked me something about sports, if I don't know it, he's far more knowledgeable than me.
+And like, for example, on sports, when he asked me something about sports, if I don't know it, he's far more knowledgeable than me.

-Uh, and he'll say, Stay in your lane.
+And he'll say, stay in your lane.

 He's not running for president.

-I know Stephen A. I tell you right now, if it's SA or Kamala, I'm voting for SA.
+I tell you right now, if it's SA or Kamala, I'm voting for SA.

-So um and and not and on top of that, he's just a nice guy.
+And on top of that, he's just a nice guy.

-He genuinely is nice, he's willing to mix it up.
+He's willing to mix it up.

 I'm so happy for him.

-And they their minds are closed.
+And their minds are closed.

-You actually want me to consider going on the view.
+I mean, you're getting you actually want me to consider going on the view.

 I think your biggest adversary would actually be Ana Navarro because she's so hate-filled.